AndersDeath/diary2/README.md

 # 17 June 2022 - Saturday - Yerevan

 We are goint to Sevan lake.
 Defenetly it will be bus drive.

+We didn't go to Sevan again.
+We found a very cheap Chinice restaraunt and ate a lot of food.
+Becouse of that I've became heavy and lazy.
+I also bought a learnin book for Armanian language, tomorrow I will try to study something.